david8zhang/system-design-notes/bytesized-blog/netflix_rebuilding_video_processing_pipeline.md

 - **Deployment Woes**: Modules all had to be deployed together since it was one big fat repo

 - **Testing takes a long ass time**: All the modules had to be tested at the same time during deployments.
-And the testing had to be pretty rigorous so that we don't bring down prod.
+And the testing had to be pretty rigorous so that they don't break prod.
 To make matters worse: rollbacks are super expensive if we _do_ bring it down.
 All this = testing takes **two weeks**.

 They decided to build out a new platform called **Cosmos**.

 ## How those crazy sons of bitches did it

-They took a look at the current video processing pipeline broke it up into steps.
-Then roll out services that do each step:
+They took a look at the current video processing pipeline and broke it up into steps.
+Then they rolled out services that do each step:

 - Video Inspection Service (VIS): Takes the raw media files extracts some metadata for downstream services.
 Flag issues if we see some invalid or sus metadata